Agriculture & Income-Generating Initiatives

 Building Resilience to Climate Change in Nicaragua

-In partnership with Giving Hope Worldwide, farmers in Carazo, Nicaragua are learning sustainable agriculture methods which reverse environmental degradation and maximize scarce water resources.
+In partnership with Growing Hope Globally, farmers in Carazo, Nicaragua are learning sustainable agriculture methods which reverse environmental degradation and maximize scarce water resources.
 Families are restoring soil through crop rotation and mitigating risk of crop failure by planting a larger variety of crops, including drought-resistant varieties.
-Giving Hope Worldwide’s in-country partners are also training community leaders how to advocate within their municipalities for water access and climate adaptation plans.
+Growing Hope Globally’s in-country partners are also training community leaders how to advocate within their municipalities for water access and climate adaptation plans.
 To date, three communities have gained access to piped water due to their willingness to hand dig five miles of trenches for the pipes — part of their cost-share in an agreement with the government.
 By 2019, 625 beneficiaries will possess the skills to provide their children more nutritious foods, guard their crops against climate-related shocks and gain access to potable water.
 Read more.